 Remnants: none known

-Description: It was founded by John Shober (1786 – 1858) who moved to Ohio from Virginia & was the town’s first postmaster.
+Description: It was founded by John Shober (1786 – 1858) who moved to Ohio from Virginia and was the town’s first postmaster.
 He had 3 children with his first wife Lydia (Smith) Shober (1790 – 1829).
 They got married in Maryland in 1808.
-Lydia never made the trip to Ohio & passed away in Virginia.
-John remarried the following year to Elizabeth Shober (1792 – 1860) & had a couple more children.
+Lydia never made the trip to Ohio and passed away in Virginia.
+John remarried the following year to Elizabeth Shober (1792 – 1860) and had a couple more children.
 His oldest son, John H. Shober (1919 – 1893), was the town’s last postmaster.
-He later moved out of the state & was buried with in Highland (Eddyville) Cemetery the east side of SR 146 (N Main St) in New Sharon in Mahaska County, Iowa.
-John & Elizabeth were laid to rest with relatives in Mizer (Coleman / Smith / Watsons Ridge) Cemetery on the east side of Apex – Amsterdam Rd in Springfield Township, Jefferson County.
+He later moved out of the state and was buried with in Highland (Eddyville) Cemetery the east side of SR 146 (N Main St) in New Sharon in Mahaska County, Iowa.
+John and Elizabeth were laid to rest with relatives in Mizer (Coleman / Smith / Watsons Ridge) Cemetery on the east side of Apex – Amsterdam Rd in Springfield Township, Jefferson County.

 Whitacres – Augusta Township